omni-door/cli/README.md

-    new [options] [module]  omni new [module] [-f | -c] build                   build your project according to [omni.config.js] release [options]       publish your project according to [omni.config.js] test [options]          test your project by unit test frame lint [options]          check your project by lint-tools
+    new [options] [module]  omni new [module] [-f | -c] build                   build your project according to [omni.config.js] release [options]       publish your project according to [omni.config.js]

 ```